 90% in stocks is obviously not 100% in stocks.
 However, is there a big difference between 90% in stocks and 100% in stocks?
 If 100% in stocks is bad, is 90% in stocks that much better?

 I looked at the peak-to-trough performance between October 2007 and March 2009.
-During this period, a 70:30 mix between US stocks and international stocks fell 55%.
-The Vanguard Target Retirement 2050 fund, which had 90% invested in US and international stocks plus 10% in bonds, fell 50%.
+During this period, a portfolio 100% invested in stocks (70:30 mix between US stocks and international) fell 55%.
+The Vanguard Target Retirement 2050 fund, which had 90% invested in stocks plus 10% in bonds, fell 50%.

 Having 10% invested in bonds helped, a little bit.
 Instead of seeing your portfolio fell 55%, you saw your portfolio fell 50%.
 Is that much consolation though?
 If someone would sell in a panic when their portfolio falls 55%, how is it going to stop them when their portfolio falls only 50%?

 At 10% in bonds, the portfolio’s performance and volatility are going to be driven largely by the 90% in stocks.
 There’s no way that a small decoration such as 10% in bonds will make much difference.
 The decoration is there to plant the seed of the diversification concept early on.
 Even though it doesn’t do much yet in reality, it will be useful in the future.